osteele/p5-server/testdata/README.md

-# Markdown
+# Test Cases

-This content should be shown in the directory listing.
+This directory contains a set of test cases for p5-server.

-* a
+The content of this README should be shown in the directory listing.

-* bullet
+`implicit-imports` tests automatic library loading.

-* list
+`subdir` contains just a README.
+It tests the display of subdirectories.